 Devoted to prayer

-Emmy and Mary Kathryn Opiyo
+Mary Kathryn and Emmy Opiyo

 In the summer of 2022, Mary Kathryn first came to Uganda as an intern with Four Corners.
 The following year, she returned for a few months, living and serving at Abaana’s Hope.
 During that time, she poured into the school and community, visiting homes and building relationships with families.
 It was then that the Lord made it clear this was where He was calling her to serve long-term.
 After returning to the U.S. to complete her degree in Early Childhood Development at Auburn University, she was sent out by her church, First Baptist Opelika, to serve as a long-term missionary.